nicolaka/ddc-aws/README.md

 More details on interlock can be found [here](https://github.com/ehazlett/interlock).

+- **How can I send container logs to Cloudwatch ?**

+Run your container with the following Docker run options `--log-driver=awslogs --log-opt awslogs-group=DDCLogGroup` and you should see your container logs in AWS's Log Group.

 - **What's the support model for Docker Datacenter on AWS ?**

 The solution provided is based on Docker and AWS best practices and therefore the Docker Dataceter components of the solution are commercially supported by Docker  while the AWS components are supported by AWS.
 If you are facing any issues related to launching the solution please open issues here on Github.
 If the issues your'e facing are related to Docker Datacenter components please contact Docker support.
 If the issues your'e facing are related to AWS specifically, please contact AWS support.